speix/2048-puzzle-solver/README.md

 ```
 smoothness (Αdjacent tiles should decrease in value but neighbor tiles should be close enough to potentially merge)
 monotonicity (Values of the tiles should all either increasing or decreasing along both the left/right and up/down directions)
-emptiness (Evaluate each move on the number of empty tiles it generates)
+emptiness (Evaluates each move based on the number of empty cells it generates)
-maxvalue (Maximum value of the generated tiles)
+maxvalue (Evaluates each move based on the maximum value a potential merge can generate but do this based on empty cells)
-distance (Scalable distance from the upper-left corner of the grid)
+distance (Measures the manhattan distance of the maximum tile from the upper-left corner)
 ```

 ## Usage